Advertisement

 1 / 6

 Heart disease is the leading cause of death among American adults.
-A new report in the Gallup-Sharecare State of American Well-Being series exposes the negative effects of heart disease including chronic disease, financial woes and productivity at work.
-But it doesn’t have to be that way.
-Your genes may predispose you to heart disease, but your lifestyle choices play a bigger role.
-Risk factors for heart disease include smoking, a poor diet, obesity and high cholesterol.
-Switching up your diet and reducing stress will go a long way in reducing (and even reversing) your risk of heart disease.
+And while your genes may predispose you to heart disease, your lifestyle choices play a bigger role.
+Risk factors for heart disease include smoking, an uhealthy diet, obesity, and high cholesterol levels.
+Switching up your diet and reducing stress levels can go a long way in reducing (and even reversing) your risk of heart disease.
+Read on for simple tips to get you started.

 hand covering wine glass to deny a wine pour